Short Manaslu Trek

 • 3,180 m

 Leaving Lho, the trail winds through alpine landscapes as you ascend to Samagoun.
-En route, you can take a detour to visit Pungyen Gompa, an ancient monastery set beneath the towering peaks.
+En route, you can take a detour to visit Pungyen Monastery/Gompa, an ancient monastery set beneath the towering peaks.
 Samagoun is one of the largest and most beautiful villages in the Manaslu region, surrounded by glaciers and dramatic landscapes.

 • Tea House